All Episodes

 This is only vindictiveness.

-This is this is pettiness.
+This is pettiness.

 This will hurt the American people by trying to put limitations, moratoriums on drilling and fracking.

-That's not gonna hurt Donald Trump.
+That's not going to hurt Donald Trump.

 Donald Trump will be able to overcome that, most likely first with an executive order.